ANU-RSES-Education/EMSC-2022/ServerID.md

 2020.09.15 - Taken offline
 2021.02.14 - Restore for 2021 with new IP, new droplet.
 This completely removes all history & logins etc 2021.02.14 - Fix DNS
+2021.02.14 - geoscience.education is blocked by our firewall, sadly - user underworldcloud.org